Original air date: October 30, 1989

-- Stealth Pun: In an episode called "Booby Trap," Geordi must resist the urge to fall in love with a woman whom he cannot romance.
+- Stealth Pun: In an episode called "Booby Trap," Geordi must resist the urge to fall in love with a woman who doesn't actually exist.

 - Sycophantic Servant: Played with.
 When Picard gripes that no one shares his enthusiasm for ships in bottles, O'Brien suddenly pipes up that he likes ships in bottles.
 Riker's look accuses him of being a suck-up, but O'Brien insists that he was telling the truth.